Ciaran Brennan: Loan Spells

 On the 20 September 2019, Brennan was sent out on a one month loan to Gainsborough Trinity, which would see him play five games before returning to Sheffield Wednesday with the clubs player of the month award.
 On 22 September 2021, Brennan joined Notts County on a short term loan until 27 November.
 The loan was cut short on 8 November 2021 after featuring 5 times in all competition.
 On 1 July, it was announced that Brennan had joined Swindon Town on loan for the season.
 He made his Swindon debut against Harrogate Town on the opening day of the season.
 He would pick up a season-ending shoulder injury against Harrogate Town on 25 February 2023 and would return to his parent club.
+On 4 December 2023, Brennan joined Hartlepool United on a short term loan.
+He made his Hartlepool debut on 9 December in a 5–1 FA Trophy win against City of Liverpool.
+On 5 January 2024, it was announced that his loan spell with Hartlepool had ended.

+Newport County

+On 25 June 2024, Newport County announced Brennan would join them on 1 July 2024 signing a two-year deal.
+He made his debut for Newport on 10 August 2024 in the 3-2 EFL League Two defeat to Cheltenham Town.

 International career

 Brennan got his maiden call-up to the Republic of Ireland U21 team for the first time on 25 May 2021 to play in games against Switzerland, Denmark and Australia.
 However he would later have to withdraw from the squad due to illness.